a3r0id/discord-twitter-webhook/README.md

 # twitter-webhook-discord
-A simple daemon script that forwards Tweets from one or multiple users to a Discord Webhook, real-time.
+A simple daemon script that forwards Tweets from one or multiple users to one or multiple Discord Webhooks.

 ## Setup